|Courtesy of www.dalipaintings.com|

 The 1930s saw a new addition to Dali's themes relating to Surrealism, this time the historic figure of Adolf Hitler, who the artist identified with Maldoror, inspiring works like

-, from 1939.
+The Enigma of Hitler, from 1939.
 For the Surrealists - who had never been comfortable with the brazen way in which Salvador Dali exhibited his sexual obsessions in public -

 Dali's representation of Hitler was beyond the pale, and it was decided to expel him from the group led by Andre Breton.
 So Dali left Europe to settle in the United States, at the same